Shivang-Bhandari/Networking-for-Web-Developers/README.md

 www.example.com to an IPv4 Address.
 Client programs such as web browsers look up these records in order to find the address of a website or a web service.
 DNS Domains are also used as a part of security mechanisms like HTTP, including SSL encryption and Cookie Privacy.

+DNS is a distributed directory with some root servers all around the world, which direct requests to top-level domain servers like for `.com` which in turn forward requests to the Domain Servers therefore eradicating the need for a DNS server to have all the cords for domains around the world.
+For every client request, there is a Caching DNS Server which handles the requests.
+Resolvers usually talk to Caching DNS Servers which in turn look into their cache and return the necessary details back to the client.
+If the Caching Server doesn't have the required data, it will then forward the request to a Root Server (might even be to a top/low level domain server), store the details returned by the Root Server in it's Cache and then return the data to the Client.

+DNS Records also have a Time to Live (TTL) which is tells caches how long to cache them for.
+After that particular time period the caching servers have to go back to the authoritative server back again and look the record up to ensure that the information they have is fresh.

 ##### The Resolver : DNS Client code built into your operating systems